supbotai/supbotai-wp-plugin/README.md

 ## Installation

-1. Clone the repository or download the ZIP file.
+1. Download the zip file of the latest version from the [Releases section](https://github.com/supbotai/supbotai-wp-plugin/releases/latest)
-2. Upload the plugin files to your WordPress website under the `/wp-content/plugins/supbotai` directory.
+2. Install the plugin through the 'Plugins' screen in WordPress.
-3. Activate the plugin through the 'Plugins' screen in WordPress.
+3. Activate the plugin.
 4. Configure the plugin by entering your Project Key, which can be obtained by creating a free account on [supbot.ai](https://supbot.ai).

 ## Usage